VUEngine/vuengine.github.io/documentation/tutorial/pong-disk.md

 So, the way in which the engine tells the game that an [Actor](/documentation/api/class-actor/) has been completely configured and can be manipulated is through the call to the [Container::ready](/documentation/api/class-container/) virtual method.

+Create a _source/Actors/Disk_ folder and in it _Disk.h_ and _Disk.c_.

-Therefore, to make the disk to move, we override the `ready` method and implement the necessary logic there, making the direction of the movement random each time the disk is ready:
+To make the disk to move, we override the `ready` method and implement the necessary logic there, making the direction of the movement random each time the disk is ready:

 ```cpp
 #include <Actor.h>